Solution of the optimal assignment problem by diagonal scaling algorithms: Entropy maximization and matrix scaling

 We shall assume that the matrix $A:=(a_{ij})$ has total support, so that the diagonal matrices $D_r$ and $D_c$ are known to exist.
 We denote by $G(A):=\{(i,j)\mid a_{ij}>0\}$ the {\em pattern} (set of non-zero entries) of the matrix $A$.

 The general relation between the entropy maximization and scaling problems is well known, see e.g.~\cite{MR986907} for an overview.
-We shall need in particular the following result.

-\begin{proposition}[Corollary of~{\cite[Th.~3.1]{borweinlewisnussbaum}}] Let $A$ be a matrix with total support.
-Then, the solution $\bfX(p)$ of the entropy maximization problem indicated in Equation~\ref{eq:pentropyopt} is unique and it is characterized by the existence of two positive vectors, $U$ and $V$, such that $\bfx_{ij}=a_{ij}^pu_iv_j$ for all $i,j$. \end{proposition}
+\begin{theorem}[Corollary of~{\cite[Th.~3.1]{borweinlewisnussbaum}} also~\cite{ando89}] Let $A$ be a matrix with total support.
+Then, the solution $\bfX(p)$ of the entropy maximization problem indicated in Equation~\ref{eq:pentropyopt} is unique and it is characterized by the existence of two diagonal matrices $D_r$ and $D_c$, such that $\bfX=D_rAD_c$. \end{theorem}

-Thus, the characterization of the proposition shows that $\bfX$ is obtained from the $p$th Hadamard power $A^{(p)}:=(a^p_{ij})$ by a diagonal scaling.

-The previous proposition is a special case of Theorem~3.1 of~\cite{borweinlewisnussbaum}, which is established in a more general infinite dimensional setting (for $p=1$; but the result for an arbitrary $p$ follows trivially from it).
-We shall need in the sequel a few elements of the proof, which we next include.
+Thus, the characterization of the theorem shows that $\bfX$ is obtained from the $p$th Hadamard power $A^{(p)}:=(a^p_{ij})$ by a diagonal scaling.
+The previous theorem is a special case of Theorem~3.1 of~\cite{borweinlewisnussbaum}, which is established in a more general infinite dimensional setting (for $p=1$; but the result for an arbitrary $p$ follows trivially from it).